aspose-html/Aspose.HTML-Products/html/net/conversion/html-to-gif/_index.md

 {{% blocks/products/pf/agp/content h2="How to Convert HTML to GIF Using C#" %}}

 HTML files are frequently used to create, edit, or communicate a lot of information.
 If you need to include HTML files in a PowerPoint presentation or send by email, please transform them to the appropriate image format and use them as you want!
-With Aspose.HTML, you can convert HTML to GIF format programmatically with full control over a wide range of conversion parameters.
+With [Aspose.HTML for .NET](https://products.aspose.com/html/net/) API, you can convert HTML to GIF format programmatically with full control over a wide range of conversion parameters.
 It can be different scenarios, but it can be made with a few required steps:</br></br>

 <h2> Steps to Convert HTML to GIF via C# </h2>

 1. Load an HTML file using one of HTMLDocument() constructors of the [HTMLDocument](https://apireference.aspose.com/html/net/aspose.html/htmldocument) class.
 You can load HTML from a file, HTML code, stream, or URL.
 1. Create a new [ImageSaveOptions](https://apireference.aspose.com/html/net/aspose.html.saving/imagesaveoptions) object.
-1. Use the [ConvertHTML()](https://apireference.aspose.com/html/net/aspose.html.converters.converter/converthtml/methods/7) method of the Converter class to save HTML as a GIF file.
+1. Use the [ConvertHTML()](https://apireference.aspose.com/html/net/aspose.html.converters/converter/converthtml/) method of the Converter class to save HTML as a GIF file.
 You need to pass the HTMLDocument, ImageSaveOptions, and output file path to the ConvertHTML() method.
 1. The GIF file will be saved to the specified path.</br></br>

 <a id=lviv.app />